ungerchristian/Npx-Card/README.md

-This is Christian!
+This is Christian Unger.
+Thx for using my npx card.

 # Usage
 Via npx:
 ```
-npx chritsianunger
+npx christianunger
 ```

 Not including how to use it globally because I'm not sure why you'd want this as a global command.
 That'd be creepy.